 Prayer was also, many times, given while standing up (1Samuel 1:26, Judges 16:25 - 28).
 Abraham, while talking directly with Jesus Christ regarding the fate of Sodom and Gomorrah, stood (Genesis 18:22 - 33).
 This position was especially common among Jews in New Testament times (see Matthew 6:5, Mark 11:25, Luke 18:11, 13, etc.).
 Even in modern times, Jews frequently stand while they pray and bemoan the destruction of Jerusalem's temple at the place known as the Wailing Wall.

-The Bible even records one instance where King David sat down to talk to the Lord.
+The Bible even records one instance where King David sat down in prayer to the Lord.
 He did so in order to praise Him regarding the promise to make his descendants into a perpetual ruling dynasty over Israel (1Chronicles 17:16).
 Jonah, after he was swallowed by a great fish, likely prayed when he was in some sort of fetal position in the beast's belly (Jonah 2:1).

 Recipe for the perfect prayer

 What constitutes an ideal or best prayer that can be offered to God?
 As this article has shown, although it is always acceptable to kneel, many other physical positions can be utilized.
 The Bible does list, however, many definitive characteristics of the "ideal" petition made to our heavenly Father.
 For example, it should be simple (Matthew 6:7), made in humility (2Chronicles 7:14, Psalm 10:17, Luke 18:13 - 14) and offered in sincerity (Psalm 17:1, 145:18).